bodyno/react-starter-kit/README.md

 * [Spencer Dixin](https://github.com/SpencerCDixon) - For your creation of [redux-cli](https://github.com/SpencerCDixon/redux-cli).
 * [Jonas Matser](https://github.com/mtsr) - For your help in triaging issues and unending support in our Gitter channel.

-Thanks you guys all the time
+Thanks you guys all the time.